Radish is a cool-season crop. Radishes are best grown in spring and fall.

 - Fertilize with an organic fertilizer such as fish emulsion at half strength.

-- Common pest enemies are aphids, flea beetles, and cabbage root maggots, cabbage worms, cabbage loopers, and wireworms.
-Protect the seedlings from pests and cold for two to three weeks after planting with spun poly row covers.
+- Common pest enemies are aphids, flea beetles, cabbage root maggots, cabbage worms, cabbage loopers, and wireworms.
+Protect the seedlings from pests and cold temperatures for two to three weeks after planting with spun poly row covers.